Orielsh/GymAPP/README.md

 5. Open the provided `localhost` link in your browser to access the application.

    there is env file that already defined and uplodad. so not extra setting needed.

+## To see all the application functionallity you should sign-in with admin account
+### trainee account have the least functional options
+if you used the seed file then you should login with this credentials:

+   username: user@gmail.com
+   password: Admin123!

+   for trainer account use:
+   user2@gmail.com
+   Trainer123!

+   for trainee use:
+   user3@gmail.com
+   Trainee123!

 # Technologies Used